mvillamante/mvillamante/README.md

 ## Connect with Me
-📫 You can contact me at: villamantemichaella5@gmal.com 🔗Let's connect on https://github.com/mvillamante
+📫 You can contact me at: villamantemichaella5@gmail.com <br>
+🔗Let's connect on https://github.com/mvillamante

 Let's build something amazing together!✨